naohaya/naohaya-cv/content/authors/admin/_index.md

 Naohiro Hayashibara is an Associate Professor in the Faculty of Information Science and Engineering at Kyoto Sangyo University.
 His research interests include distributed systems, dependable systems, meta-heuristic algorithms.

 He received his PhD in Information Science from Japan Advanced Institute of Science and Technology (JAIST) in 2004.
-After working at JAIST as a Post-doctral Fellow, he worked at Tokyo Denki University as a Research Associate from 2005 to 2008.
+After working at JAIST as a Post-doctoral Fellow, he worked at Tokyo Denki University as a Research Associate from 2005 to 2008.
 He joined Kyoto Sangyo University as an Assistant Professor in 2008.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-hayashibara.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-hayashibara.pdf" "newtab" >}}CV{{< /staticref >}}.